Permissions for Public Folders can only be migrated from Exchange 2010+ (i.e., they cannot be migrated from Exchange 2007).

 Note: By default, Public Folder permissions are migrated for folders that do not exist.
 If folders already exist, permissions are not migrated.

 Note: Rules, such as Assistant Rules, are not migrated with Public Folder migrations.
-Default and Anonymous permissions are not migrated.
+Default and Anonymous permissions are not supported.
 These will need to be set manually in the destination...